 Many providers already use demographic and behavioral data to power patient collections, but there can be gaps in what’s known about a consumer’s ability to pay.
 Credit data can help fill in the blanks.
 Here are three ways this can be used to optimize your collections strategy:

 1. Get a complete view of your patients’ financial situation for faster decision-making

 Credit data can reveal how a patient is managing other financial obligations, giving you insights about how to handle their healthcare account for a greater chance of payment.
 Have they just maxed out a credit card?
 Have they missed a student loan payment or fallen behind on their mortgage?
 If so, they’re probably going to find it difficult to pay off their medical bill.
 Knowing this, you can move quickly to help them find alternative coverage or offer a more manageable payment plan.

 Conversely, if they’ve just bought a new car or paid off a personal loan, there’s a high chance they’re in a good position to pay their medical bills too, so contacting them with a straightforward and easy payment plan means they can clear their balance promptly.

 2. Segment patient accounts and allocate them to the right payment pathway

 The sooner you can get patients onto the right payment pathway, the more robust your cashflow will be.
 Credit data can help you segment accounts quickly and accurately.
 Experian Health data shows that when patients are segmented according to propensity to pay, collections increase by around 2% when credit data is included, compared to segmentation without credit data.

-Martin Health System used Collections Optimization Manager to segment patients and check for available charity support or Medicaid eligibility.
-By getting patients on the right pathway and making sure agencies were focusing on the right accounts, they increased recovery rates by more than $3.1 million and identified an extra $975,000 in Medicaid coverage in just seven months.
+Novant Health used Collections Optimization Manager to segment patients and check for available charity support or Medicaid eligibility.
+By getting patients on the right pathway and making sure agencies were focusing on the right accounts, they increased recovery rates by 5% and saw a rolling average return on investment of 8.5:1.